Anne-Cécile Ciofani

-Life
+Career

 She discovered rugby at age 18 when she started studying Science and technology of physical and sports activities (STAPS), while she practiced the heptathlon:

-Six months after her debut, however, she is summoned to the Elite Center of Marcoussis, but is only selected in the national team in 2018.
+Six months after her debut, however, she was summoned to the Elite Center of Marcoussis, but was only selected in the national team in 2018.

 In 2018, when she finished her first year as a professional player at AC Bobigny, she became vice-champion of the world of rugby 7 with the France team.
-She scored a test on the last action in the game against Australia, Olympic champion, which qualified France in the final and was elected best new player of the world tournament.
+She scored a test on the last action in the game against the Olympic champion Australia, which qualified France in the final, and was elected best new player of the world tournament.

+She was a member of the French women's sevens team that competed at the 2024 Summer Olympics.

+Personal life

 She came from a sporting family, both parents participated in Olympiads, her father Walter Ciofani in the hammer throw in Los Angeles in 1984, and her Cameroonian mother Jeanne Ngo Minyemeck in women's shot put and the women's discus throw at Seoul in 1988.
 Her sisters Juliette (Junior French Champion) and Audrey Ciofani (French Champion Hope and Vice Elite Champion) are athletes at the hammer throw and licensed at the Athletic Circle of Montreuil 93.

+In 2022, Ciofani married Geoffray Durbant, who is a professional footballer.